 - Am I afraid to ask my partner to use condoms?

-- Am I afraid my partner would hurt me if I told him/her I had an STD and s/he needed to be treated too?
+- Am I afraid my partner would hurt me if I told them I had an STD and they need to be treated too?

-- Have I hidden birth control from my partner so he wouldn’t get me pregnant?
+- Have I hidden birth control from my partner so they wouldn’t get me pregnant?

-- Has my partner made me afraid or physically hurt me?
+- Has my partner made me feel afraid of physically hurt me?